 - Were earning more than £73,900;

 - Are a Japanese national working for a Japanese company expanding to the UK.

 You must receive a salary of at least £42,400 per year or the ‘going rate’ for your role – whichever is higher.

 You can stay in the UK as a UK Expansion Worker for whichever is shorter:

 - twelve months after the start date of the job on your certificate of sponsorship or;

 - the period on your certificate of sponsorship plus 14 days.

-Also, you may extend your visa by 12 months if you wish to continue your stay in the UK.
+Also, you may extend your visa by 12 months to continue your stay in the UK.
 Therefore, the maximum time you can stay in the UK on a UK Expansion Worker visa is two years.
 The overall limit on the time allowed in this route, even if not continuous: is five years in any six years.
 If the worker wants to stay in the UK, they would need to switch to another route, for example, a Skilled worker.

 Unfortunately, getting Indefinite Leave to remain in the UK as an Expansion Worker is impossible.

 How to apply for a UK Expansion Worker visa?